nitinkumar-vaghani/Python/For Python Beginners.md

 ---

-# Complete List of Python Concepts You Should Learn.
+# Complete List of Python Concepts You Should Learn Before FastAPI

 Here are the concepts grouped logically from beginner to intermediate.